Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 4. Selection of Chairman of the Board and CEO

 The Board should be free to make this choice in the best interests of the Company.
-Therefore, the Board does not have a policy, one way or the other, on whether or not the role of the Chief Executive Officer and Chairman of the Board should be separate and, if it is to be separate, whether the Chairman of the Board should be selected from among non employee directors.
+Therefore, the Board does not have a policy, on whether or not the role of the Chief Executive Officer and Chairman of the Board should be separate and, if it is to be separate, whether the Chairman of the Board should be selected from among non‑employee directors.

 5. Presiding Director